realniraj/sc300-study-notes/SC-300StudyNotes.md

 *   **Monitoring & Maintenance:**
     *   **Alerting:** Configure log monitoring to send an immediate high-priority alert (SMS/Email) to the security team whenever this account signs in.
     *   **Testing:** Validate the account periodically (e.g., every 90 days) to ensure the password works and the account hasn't been blocked.

+## Summary:
+This study guide provides a comprehensive overview of the key skills measured in the SC-300 exam.
+It began with the fundamentals of **Identity Management**, covering tenant configuration, user and group lifecycle, and role-based access control.
+We then explored **External Identities and Hybrid Identity**, detailing how to secure collaboration and synchronize on-premises directories with the cloud.

+The guide emphasized **Authentication and Access Management**, focusing on MFA, passwordless methods, and the implementation of robust Conditional Access policies to secure resources.
+Finally, we covered **Identity Governance**, explaining how to automate access lifecycles with Entitlement Management, perform Access Reviews, and secure administrative access using Privileged Identity Management (PIM).
+Mastering these concepts is essential for any Identity and Access Administrator working with Microsoft Entra ID.